 How to develop an effective new hire training plan

-These five tips can help you develop a new hire training plan that gets your new employee settled in and producing top-quality work quickly and with minimal instruction.
+These five tips can help you develop a new hire training plan that gets your new employee settled in and produces top-quality work quickly and with minimal instruction.

 1. Consult existing employees on what you should include in training.